Do citronella candles work blog. Natural insect repellent alternatives

 Yes – When professionally made with quality ingredients.

 Wax melts are less dangerous as there is no direct flame involved, but you must still be vigilant regarding the origins of all the ingredients.
-Use a reputable supplier to ensure they meet UK safety regulations.
-Always follow the instructions of use and never use a tealight wax warmer for more than 4 hours.

 Can burning candles be harmful?